 Animal Aid runs a busy helpline and rescue service for injured and ill ownerless street animals in Udaipur.
 Each year we respond to more than 3,500 calls reporting animal suffering, with cases ranging from a puppy with mange, a cow hit by a car, a dog with a maggot-infested wound, to a case of abuse.
 Without our rescue service, these animals would receive no care and their suffering would be immeasurable.
 But after nearly 12 years of popularizing rescue, Udaipur is now one of the best cities in India to be a street animal.

-Wound dressing, fluid therapy, antibiotics, pain medication, physical therapy, medicated baths, emergency surgery, and a big dose of love: Every day 150+ animals receive life-saving treatment in Animal Aid’s Hospital.
-Our medical team of veterinary surgeon and nurses give desperately needed relief to Udaipur’s fallen angels.
+Wound dressing, antibiotics, pain medication, physical therapy, medicated baths, emergency surgery, and a big dose of love: Every day 150+ animals receive life-saving treatment in Animal Aid’s Hospital.
+Our medical team of veterinary doctors and nurses give desperately needed relief to Udaipur’s injured and ill street animals.

 Our outreach mission begins with ensuring that people across the city know what to do if they see an animal who needs medical help: call Animal Aid.
 Before Animal Aid, there was no ambulance or hospital for street animals, and hence no culture of helping them when they were sick or injured.
 Our outreach team talks in classrooms, religious and social gatherings, malls and on the street to give voice to street animal’s needs.